women's work remembered

 it was an opportunity to bring together samples of work by other unknown women with some of my own - there are more photos here, but i have added some below to illustrate my thinking

-from an early age i was put off creativity, and embroidery in particular, by my grandmother - her standards were very high and she expected the back of the work to be as tidy as the front - as an 8yr old i found that too much and gave up embroidery - so i wanted this apron to be completely reversible, so that it could be viewed from both sides - or if used, both sides had to be equally attractive, but stains of use would be welcome too
+from an early age i was put off embroidery (and creativity in general), by my grandmother's very exacting standards - she expected the back of the work to be as tidy as the front - as an 8yr old i found that too much and gave up embroidery - so i wanted this pinny to be completely reversible, so that it could be viewed from both sides - or if used, both sides had to be equally attractive, but stains of use would be welcome too

 this took a bit of planning but that was half the enjoyment for me